SkynetNext/nano-stream/docs/BUILD_GUIDE.md

-# Nano-Stream Build Guide
+# Disruptor-CPP Build Guide

 ## Prerequisites

-Before building Nano-Stream, ensure you have the following installed:
+Before building Disruptor-CPP, ensure you have the following installed:

 ### Windows
 1. **Visual Studio 2019 or later** with C++ support